Cesare Orsenigo

-Cesare Vincenzo Orsenigo (13 December 1873 – 1 April 1946) was Apostolic Nuncio to Germany from 1930 to 1945, during the rise of Nazi Germany and World War II.
+Cesare Vincenzo Orsenigo (13 December 1873 – 1 April 1946) was an Italian prelate of the Catholic Church who served as Apostolic Nuncio to Germany from 1930 to 1945, during the rise of Nazi Germany and World War II.
 Along with the German ambassador to the Vatican, Diego von Bergen and later Ernst von Weizsäcker, Orsenigo was the direct diplomatic link between Pope Pius XI and Pope Pius XII and the Nazi regime, meeting several times with Adolf Hitler directly and frequently with other high-ranking officials and diplomats.

 Orsenigo was close to Achille Ratti, the Archbishop of Milan, and was appointed to the Vatican diplomatic corps when Ratti was elected Pope Pius XI, as nuncio to the Netherlands (1922–1925), Hungary (1925–1930), and Germany (1930–1945).

 Orsenigo believed in the Italian fascist ideal and hoped the German variety would develop into something similar.
 He was a controversial figure among his contemporaries and remains the subject of historical criticism for his advocacy of "compromise and conciliation" with the Nazis, particularly about The Holocaust.
 Several contemporaries and historians have criticized Pius XII for not replacing Orsenigo as nuncio.
 Pius XII left the nunciature vacant after Orsenigo died in 1946, and he appointed Aloisius Joseph Muench to the post in 1951.